- The Enterprise

 - The Recorder

-The 14 men and one woman from throughout Southern Maryland saw an online invitation last summer to come to a home in St. Mary’s County and have sex with a prostitute, according to a prosecutor, but the would-be customers instead were charged in a police sting operation.
+The 14 men from throughout Southern Maryland saw an online invitation last summer to come to a home in St. Mary’s and have sex with a prostitute, according to a prosecutor, but the would-be customers instead were charged in a police sting operation.

 They arrived last week at a St. Mary’s courtroom to plead guilty to a misdemeanor prostitution-solicitation offense and receive a 10-day jail sentence, suspended to 18 months of unsupervised probation.
 They also were called upon, in most cases, to pay a $500 fine and perform 24 hours of community service to receive probation before judgment, removing the convictions from any criminal record.

-Their apologies and remorse for the offenses that in some cases effected their livelihood and lives at home were acknowledged by a judge who heard their guilty pleas.
+Their apologies and remorse, for the offenses that in some cases impacted their livelihood and lives at home, were acknowledged by a judge who heard their guilty pleas.

 “A lot of the consequences are outside the courtroom,” St. Mary’s District Judge Christy Holt Chesser said during Thursday afternoon’s proceedings.